Fabián Hormazábal

-Fabián Marcelo Hormazábal Berríos (born 26 April 1996) is a Chilean footballer who currently plays for Primera División club O'Higgins as a forward.
+Fabián Marcelo Hormazábal Berríos (born 26 April 1996) is a Chilean footballer who currently plays as a winger for Primera División club Universidad de Chile and the Chile national team.

-Career
+Club career

 Youth career

 Hormazábal started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 For the 2014–15 season, Hormazábal was promoted for the first team squad of the club.
 He played 3 matches for 2014–15 Copa Chile and scored a goal against Santiago Wanderers.

+Universidad de Chile

+For the 2024 season, he signed with Universidad de Chile.

+International career

+Hormazábal received his first call-up to the Chile national team for the 2026 FIFA World Cup qualification matches against Brazil and Colombia in October 2024.

+He made his debut on 19 November 2024 in a World Cup qualifier against Venezuela at the Estadio Nacional Julio Martínez Prádanos.
+He played the full game, as Chile won 4–2.